ryanaslett/drupalcicontrib/CONTRIBUTING.md

 -   **DCI_JobType**

-    -   When executing ./drupalci run &lt;jobtype&gt;, if this
+    -   When executing ./drupalci run >jobtype>, if this
-        > environment variable is set, then &lt;jobtype&gt; is set via
+        > environment variable is set, then >jobtype> is set via
         > the environment.
 The jobtype corresponds to the build.yml file
         > that is used as a job template in the /build_definitions
         > directory.
 This is mostly a function of Jenkins, but probably